-Cybersecurity is an essential component of HIPAA legislation: without it, all electronic copies of patient records are at risk from attack.
-The biggest threats come from hackers who try to intercept messages when they are being transmitted or otherwise remotely access data and “phishers”, who use social engineering to trick victims into divulging sensitive information.
+Cybersecurity is an essential component of HIPAA compliance.
+Without appropriate cybersecurity controls, electronic copies of patient records are at risk of compromise.
+The biggest threats come from hackers who try to gain access to healthcare networks and email accounts and from “phishers” who use social engineering techniques to trick victims into divulging sensitive information.